dyno-might/dyno-might.github.io/_posts/2020-11-16-simpsons-paradox-and-the-tyranny-of-strata.md

 ![sheep v goats 3](/img/simpson/goats9d.svg)

 Overall, sheep are zapped less often than goats (¹²⁄₂₅ < ¹³⁄₂₅).
-But dark sheep are zapped *more* often than dark goats (⁷⁄₁₁ > ¹⁰⁄₁₆) *and* light sheep are zapped more often than light goats (⁵⁄₁₄ > ³⁄₉).
+But dark sheep are zapped more often than dark goats (⁷⁄₁₁ > ¹⁰⁄₁₆) *and* light sheep are zapped more often than light goats (⁵⁄₁₄ > ³⁄₉).

 Why do things reverse?
-Ultimately it's pretty simple: Dark animals get zapped more often.
-But there are more dark goats than dark sheep, so ignoring color changes the conclusion.
+Ultimately it's pretty simple: Dark animals get zapped more often, and there are more dark goats than dark sheep.
+So when you ignore color, that changes the conclusion.

-This is the normal version of Simpson's paradox.
+This is the "normal" version of Simpson's paradox as it's usually presented.
 Group-level differences can be the opposite of subgroup differences when the ratio of subgroups varies.

 Seems like a weird little edge case so far, right?
 Let's continue.